Setting Basic Assessment Rates Policy 23-600 | Effective Date: September 25, 2024

 • The maximum increase in any year will be the greater of 20% in addition to the annual percentage change in the provincial average assessment rate or $0.20 per $100 of assessable payroll;

-• The maximum decrease in any year will be 20% in addition to the percentage change in the provisional average assessment rate.
+• The maximum decrease in any year will be the greater of 20% in addition to the percentage change in the provisional average assessment rate or $0.20 per $100 of assessable payroll.

 From time-to-time WorkSafeNB adopts new NAICS codes, which could result in an employer being reclassified to a different industry.
 In this instance, the above transition limits may apply.
 In all other instances, transition limits are not applicable when an employer is reclassified to a different industry.

-2. When an employer's calculated assessment premium is below $100, the employer must pay the $100 minimum premium.
+1. When an employer’s calculated assessment premium is below $150, the employer must pay

 Assessment premium - is equal to the assessment rate multiplied by $100 of assessable payroll.